Legal Status for Dreamers

 “DACA changed my life.
 I was able to get a license, get a [job] and apply for college...
 Now that it has been taken away, I do not know what my future and that of so many members of my community holds.”

-This crackdown puts young people’s lives in limbo and causes them to live under constant threat.
+We have yet to see whether Trump will end DACA, but the consequences of the administration’s attempts to end it are already happening.
+The crackdown on immigration puts young people’s lives in limbo and causes them to live under constant threat.
 That, in turn, causes far-reaching anxiety — which can hurt their whole families’ health and wellbeing.

 Background on DACA

-Courts have slowed the decision to end DACA, and upcoming rulings will determine its future.
+Courts slowed the decision to end DACA, and the upcoming Supreme Court ruling will determine its future.
 In the meantime, recipients remain at risk of permanently losing their protections.AL DÍA

 In a congressional DACA meeting in January 2018, Trump said the U.S. should welcome immigrants from Norway — whose citizens are mostly white — instead of "shithole countries" like Haiti, El Salvador and African countries.Hip Latina